Research Conducted at Veterans Affairs (VA)

 Review Process Considerations

-The IRB makes determinations required by our SOPs and the VHA Handbook 1200.05.
+The IRB makes determinations required by our SOPs and the VHA Directive 1200.05.
 After IRB approval or exemption is secured, the investigator must receive approval from the VA R&D Committee.
 This is required before initiated study procedures at the VA location.
 For questions about R&D Committee review and approval, contact the VA HRPP Administrator.

 Points to Consider for Consent